aldertzomer/RFPlasmid/README.md

 ## Getting the software:

 Using pip.
-Installs most dependancies as well except DIAMOND and JellyFish and R (see below).
+Installs most requirements except DIAMOND and JellyFish and R (see below).
 Be aware that you may need to download additional databases for CheckM.
 ```
 $  pip3 install rfplasmid
 $  rfplasmid
 ```

-Using git
+Alternatively using git.
+You will need to install the requirements as well
 ```
 $ git clone https://github.com/aldertzomer/RFPlasmid.git
 $ cd RFPlasmid